Comparing RQ and Celery for Lightweight Python Tasks

 rq-dashboardfor lightweight Redis-native visibility. - Export Celery metrics via Flower and route to Prometheus.

-- Tune broker keep-alives: Set
+- Tune broker keep-alives: set

 broker_heartbeat=30andbroker_connection_retry_on_startup=True.